GCP Infra Requirements

 • Following requirements must be met for DNS

-• One endpoint for hosting the ML workloads.
+• There is minimum one endpoint for workload cluster required for hosting the ML workloads.
 It can be wildcard at sub domain or sub-sub domain level.
-For e.g. (*.ml.<org-name>.com).
+For e.g. (*.ml.<org-name>.com, *.tfy.<org-name>.com or *.tfy-apps.<org-name>.com etc.).
 The endpoint is not required to be wildcard only, we support endpoint based routing along with sub domain based routing.

 • TLS/SSL termination can happen in two ways in GCP